d33pster/optioner/use-cases.md

 from sys import argv
 ```

-for each arg defined in shortarg must have their long version in the longargs list in the same order.
+{: .highlight }
-{: .highligh }
+For each arg defined in shortarg must have their long version in the longargs list in the same order.

 ```python
 # Now that we imported the required module,